-Land tenure: The broad range of relationships that individuals and groups hold with respect to land and related resources, including the rules and governance structures that shape what is allowable and possible on the land, who makes decisions and how they are made, and which goals and outcomes are prioritized with those decisions.
+Land tenure: The broad range of relationships that individuals and groups hold with respect to land and related resources, including but not limited to ownership, leasing, and cooperative management.
+Land tenure is shaped by economic structures as well as the rules and forms of governance that determine what is allowable and possible on the land, who makes decisions and how they are made, and which goals and outcomes are prioritized with those decisions.